Puerto Williams: Naval base

-The bow section of the Yelcho, the tug used by Luis Pardo on 30 August 1916 to rescue Ernest Shackleton's men stranded on Elephant Island, has been installed at the front of the Naval headquarters.
+The front part of the bow of the Yelcho, a Chilean Navy tug boat, stood in front of the Naval headquarters in Puerto Williams from 1972 to 2016 as a monument to Luis Pardo Villalón's rescue of the crew of the Endurance expedition (1914–1917) from Elephant Island.
+In 2016, the bow was removed and replaced with a replica.
+The original bow is now part of a monument to Luis Pardo Villalón, which was inaugurated in Punta Arenas on 18 December 2020.

 Services and facilities

 The city has a branch of Banco de Chile, and supports a fire station, and a police station of the Carabineros de Chile.
 Children are educated at a kindergarten, and primary and secondary schools, and a university center of the University of Magallanes.
 The Martin Gusinde Anthropological Museum, an airport, seaport, and Micalvi Yacht Club are attractions.

 Puerto Williams is served by Radio Navarino.

 Administration

 Puerto Williams, as the capital of the commune of Cabo de Hornos and of Antártica Chilena Province, forms part of the Magallanes and Chilean Antarctica Region under regional and provincial administration.
 The commune is governed by a directly elected Mayor and Municipal Council responsible for urban planning, social development and local services.
 Puerto Williams is represented in the national legislature through Deputies’ Electoral District No. 28 and the 15th Senatorial Constituency (Magallanes).